 Innovation is important for business profitability and the engine that drives economic growth.
 However, some innovations are more powerful than others.
 There is a big difference between implementing incremental changes to improve efficiency and business model innovations that change the way business operates altogether.

-Dr Sarel Gronum, an innovation specialist at UQ Business School, says: “Our research has shown that innovating across the elements of your business model can lead to higher performance outcomes.
+Dr Sarel Gronum, an innovation specialist at UQ Business School who teaches into the MBA, says: “Our research has shown that innovating across the elements of your business model can lead to higher performance outcomes.
 But only if such innovations are guided by a clear business model design theme, which challenges and transforms the firm’s current dominant logic of how business is done”.

 “Most established firms inherited their dominant logic by replicating past success or how the competition operates.
 Instead, breakthrough businesses innovate their business models to change the way they do business.
 They make their competition irrelevant by changing the rules of the game within an industry, or by creating new industries.”